-One of the best parts of high-speed internet is the ability to watch videos, read articles and download information in an instant.
-Unfortunately, internet speeds and overall PC performance can become threatened when a hard drive is overladen with malware and viruses.
+One of the best benefits of high-speed internet is the ability to stream video, read articles and download information in an instant.
+Unfortunately, internet speeds and overall computer performance can become threatened when a hard drive is overwhelmed by malware and viruses.

 Learning more about the types of online threats capable of slowing down your high-speed internet connection and strategies to repel them will go a long way toward helping you establish a sound digital defense at home.

-Here are a few tips to be safe on the internet to help you protect your computer against viruses, malware and spyware while online.
+Here are a few computer safety tips to help you protect your computer against viruses, malware and spyware while online.

 “Spyware allows someone to keep track of your activities online and offline.”